 'To Hear Your Voice': A Poetic Journey on Purpose and Peace by Carol Kappes

-For an anonymous reader from the United Kingdom, the book is "beautiful and well-written".

-A soul-stirring read that is for everyone, ”To Hear Your Voice” is more than just a book as it encourages, excites, and uplifts—a friend in pages.
+Charles German, an Amazon customer and Carol’s friend, says, “It is a pleasure of knowing you personally and I wish you the very much needed success in your life.
+Friendship only comes once in a lifetime when you meet someone.
+Great work!!”

+There, truly, is nothing like an inspirational read that is equally as inspirational as the author who has poured their heart out to give others hope and chance.

-Carol Kappes believes in the power of finding one’s purpose in life, so as she lives a happy and blessed life, she makes it her goal to give back however she can.
-One way she does so is by and through writing.
-Access more information about Carol here.
+Carol Kappes lives a happy and blessed life.
+She believes that there is a need for purpose in this life so she desires to give back, and she does so through her writing.
+To learn more about Carol, visit here.

+Join Carol in her endeavor to make the world a better place today and every day and grab a copy “To Hear Your Voice” here.

 Olympus Story House is an emerging digital marketing firm based in Reseda, California that focuses on offering high-quality work at a reasonable price.
 Our talented staff collaborates with clients to establish a stronger brand and help them get the recognition they deserve.
 We have the ultimate goal of providing our authors with services that would fit a wide range of marketing budgets, offer reliable feedback and proper guidance in their projects, and present quality service.
 With our team of passionate marketing and publishing experts, we strive to bring our client’s projects to their best potential.